 The distribution, density, and compositional properties of termite mounds in response to environmental gradients, especially the patterns of rainfall and vegetation, have a great level of control over the effects of these properties on soil properties.
 Shanbhag et al. (2017) examined mounds of termites under a rainfall gradient of 1160-3670 mm yr-1 in North Kanara, Karnataka and found that the numerical density of mounds had a positive correlation with mound height and negative correlation with rainfall, with drier regions exhibiting higher densities of mounds having larger individual structures.
-Notably, percentage of clay in mound walls did not differ significantly with vegetation type or rainfall, a positive linear correlation was observed between termite proportions of clay in mound walls and topsoils, which implied termite mound proportions did not change largely with vegetation type and rainfall, although this proved that clay selection is an important aspect of soil organic carbon dynamics.
+Notably, the percentage of clay in mound walls did not differ significantly with vegetation type or rainfall; a positive linear correlation was observed between termite mound proportions of clay in mound walls and topsoils, which implied termite mound proportions did not change largely with vegetation type and rainfall, although this proved that clay selection is an important aspect of soil organic carbon dynamics.

 TERMITES AND SOIL BIOTURBATION

 One of the most important natural processes of soil bioturbation by termites affecting soil structure, porosity, and hydrological processes in tropical and subtropical landscapes is soil bioturbation by termites.
 Bioturbation is achieved by termites in various ways such as construction of large underground galleries, vertical and horizontal movement of soil particles in the construction of mounds, and formation of surface sheeting structures in foraging process.
 Termite displacement of soil material could be significant, with the mound densities in both soil types reported by Jouquet et al. (2017) as the same, but with soil volumes of 27 m3ha- 1 in Ferralsols and 47 m3ha- 1 in Vertisols recorded in South Indian forests.
 This redistribution of subsurface materials to the soil surface is a necessary alteration in the vertical stratification of the soil characteristics.
 It makes it easy to see where different microhabitats with their own physical and chemical qualities are.
-During bioturbation, termites preferentially move particular types of particles.
+During bioturbation, termites preferentially move soil particles.
 For example, they commonly employ materials from depth strata of 70 to 120 cm and move mineral-rich soils from below the surface to the top layers of soil that have a lot of organic matter (Jouquet et al., 2020).
 This mixing process makes the natural pedogenic horizons less stable and creates regions of increased fertility that remain important even after the mounds are no longer used.
 This makes the soil and flora more diverse at the landscape level.

 The impacts of termite bioturbation on the physical characteristics of soils, such as bulk density, porosity, and aggregate stability, vary a lot depending on the kind of termite, the type of soil, and the specific bioturbation process that happened.
-Researchers looked at Tamil Nadu and found that the O. obesus foraging behaviour on desirable substrates like elephant dung caused a lot of soil sheeting, surface openings density, and a big drop in soil bulk density.
+Researchers looked at Tamil Nadu and found that the O. obesus foraging behaviour on desirable substrates like elephant dung caused a lot of soil sheeting, surface pore density, and a big drop in soil bulk density.
 This had a direct positive effect on how quickly water could get into the soil (Cheik et al., 2019).
 Building galleries to create macropores in the soil profile gives water better routes to go through the soil, which increases hydraulic conductivity and lowers the risk of surface runoff and erosion.